 Even such an enthusiastic adopter of PPM solutions as me is fully prepared to acknowledge that they don’t make it easy to get information out in easily digestible formats – usually involving some supplementary Excel-based wrangling of the data.
 And once that data is back in Excel?
 It’s often back to the “old” ways of producing and distributing reports to stakeholders.

 Perhaps it’s a lack of inspiration on how to visualise data differently, beyond the standard set of charts and models available in Excel and PowerPoint?
-There are some great resources out there, many also freely accessible.
-As a starting point, check out this list published by the Data Visualisation catalogue; we’ll be discussing what people find particularly useful from this list over in the PMO Break Out Area on Facebook in the coming weeks.
+Check out this list published by the Data Visualisation catalogue.

 Below is a selection of visualisations shown in the vBAR during the webinar; for a virtual tour take a look here (opens in YouTube).